 IDB has set clear goals to stimulate public and private investment in its 57 member states to accelerate its economic and social development and improve the competitiveness of key industries related to the world market.

-Overcoming the obstacles caused by the pandemic and recovering quickly is not easy; new cooperation and new methods are needed to create added value for the economy.
-Medium and long-term interests, the strongest ability to resist the next major crisis.
+Overcoming the obstacles caused by the pandemic and recovering quickly is not easy; new cooperation and methods are needed to create added economic value.
+Medium and long-term interests have the strongest ability to resist the next major crisis.

 Future of Medical Textiles